-Enabler 10: The combination of radio based ETCS (Level, Hybrid Level 3 and Level 3) and ATO is key to increase the capacity of railway lines.
-The development of the following enablers is therefore key: ETCS Hybrid Level 3; ETCS Level 3 and Moving block systems, taking into account aspects related to relative braking distance.
-Activities shall reach TRL7 for 2028 demonstration.

-Enabler 11: A fully fledged Virtual coupling, another key element to achieve shorter headways and operational flexibility, supported by enhanced connectivity and localisation, shall also be developed, taking into account the outputs from the EU-Rail System Pillar.

-Enabler 12: This development shall also include self-driving freight wagons (supporting cooperative awareness).
-Activities shall reach TRL5/6for the 2028 demonstration.

-Enabler 13: To maximise next generation ATC performance, a new generation of brake systems is needed to bring adjustable/configurable emergency brake control, the holding brake function and integrated adhesion management among other enhanced functionalities.
+- Enabler 10: The combination of radio based ETCS with ATO is key to increase the capacity of railway lines.
+The development of the following enablers is therefore essential: ETCS Hybrid Train Detection and Moving block systems, taking into account aspects related to relative braking distance.
+Activities shall reach TRL6 for 2028 demonstration. - Enabler 11: A fully fledged Virtual coupling, another key element to achieve shorter headways and operational flexibility, supported by enhanced connectivity and localisation, shall also be developed at TRL5, taking into account the outputs from the EU-Rail System Pillar. - Enabler 12: This development shall also include self-driving freight wagons (supporting cooperative awareness).
+Activities shall reach TRL5 for the 2028 demonstration. - Enabler 13: To maximise next generation ATC performance, a new generation of brake systems is needed to bring adjustable/configurable emergency brake control, the holding brake function and integrated adhesion management among other enhanced functionalities.
 This destination is expected to reach TRL6 for the 2028 demonstration.

-Developments on all those enablers should also cover important preparatory works with higher TRL for the next and final set of demonstration foreseen in the Multi- annual Work programme in view of the evolutions of the solutions.